 Preview Selected Files

 You will want to preview the files in Disk Drill before deciding to upgrade to Disk Drill PRO.
 Previewing is the only way to make sure the file is actually recoverable.
-We can’t say this strongly enough: you MUST PREVIEW the file to be sure — just seeing the filename does not guarantee that it is recoverable.

 - In the list of file results, click the “eye” icon to the right of the name of the file you wish to view.